 Tejuco, a fellow of the UST Research Center for Culture Arts and Humanities (RCCAH) Ar.
-Felicisimo A. Teiuco, Jr., presented his paper during the 57th International Society of City and Regional Planners (ISOCARP) World Planning Congress held from November 8 to 11, 2021, in Doha, Qatar, through a hybrid format.
+Felicisimo A. Teiuco, Jr., presented his paper during the 57th International Society of City and Regional Planners (ISOCARP) World Planning Congress held from November 8 to 11, 2021, in Doha, Qatar, through a hybrid climate change, and criminality.